splunk/splunk-connect-for-snmp/docs/gettingstarted/sck-installation.md

 | Meta index | splunk-kubernetes-objects: splunk: hec: indexName: | name of the meta index | "em_meta" |
 | Metrics index |  splunk-kubernetes-metrics: splunk: hec: indexName: | name of the metrics index | "em_metrics" |

-Other variables possible to override in case you need it:
+Other variables you can override, if necessary: in case you need it:

 | variable | description | default |
 | --- | --- | --- |